coderboy-raiyan/health-care-website/README.md

 # Medina

-It is a single page application made with ReactJS, Tailwind CSS etc...
+It is a single page application made with ReactJS, React-Bootstrap etc...

 # 👉 **Three bullet points**